ppetrovtv/pine_script_docs/source/language/Type_system.rst

 ``color.olive``, ``color.yellow``, ``color.navy``, ``color.blue``, ``color.teal``, ``color.aqua``,
 ``color.orange``.

-It is possible to change transparency of the color using built-in function
+It is possible to change transparency of the color using a built-in function
 `color.new <https://www.tradingview.com/study-script-reference/v4/#fun_color{dot}new>`__.